NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

-a linear throughput ratio seems more reasonable than equal throughputs (i.e., the same throughput for flows with different RTTs) or a higher-order throughput ratio (e.g., a quadratical throughput ratio of Reno under synchronous loss environments).
+a linear throughput ratio seems more reasonable than equal throughputs (i.e., the same throughput for flows with different RTTs) or a higher-order throughput ratio (e.g., a quadratical throughput ratio of Reno in synchronous loss environments).

 ## Principle 4 for the CUBIC Decrease Factor {#prin-beta}